Image de médicaments en vrac, incluant benzodiazépines, opiacés et stimulants, souvent détournés comme drogues à des fins récréatives.

 • Need for a clear, proportionate, and compliant protocol

-Remember: a legally prescribed medication can still become incompatible with driving, certain professional tasks or alcohol consumption.
-In case of doubt, seek advice from a doctor or a pharmacist and carefully read the driving pictograms on medication boxes.
+Key point: a legally prescribed medication can still become incompatible with driving, certain professional tasks or alcohol consumption.
+In case of doubt, advice should be sought from a doctor Or a pharmacist and carefully read the driving pictograms on medication boxes.

-During a roadside check, law enforcement can use a drug saliva test to detect certain drugs, including cannabis, cocaine, amphetamines, methamphetamines, opiates or ecstasy depending on the devices used.
+During a roadside check, law enforcement can use a drug saliva test To detect certain drugs, notably cannabis, cocaine, amphetamines, methamphetamines, Opiates or ecstasy depending on the devices used.

 How long can a THC saliva test remain positive?

-The detection time of THC in saliva varies depending on several factors: frequency of use, amount consumed, time since last use, metabolism, oral hygiene, and test sensitivity.
+The detection time of THC in saliva varies according to several factors: frequency of use, Amount consumed, time since last use, metabolism, oral hygiene, and test sensitivity.
 It can range from a few hours to longer in some regular users.

 Can you buy an equivalent saliva test?

-Individuals, businesses, and professionals can use saliva screening tests to self-monitoring or prevention.
-AMA Prevention offers professional Drugdiag® tests, tailored to the needs rapid screening test, with different panels depending on the substances being tested.
+Individuals, businesses, and professionals can use saliva screening tests to Self-monitoring or prevention.
+AMA Prévention offers professional Drugdiag® tests, adapted to needs Rapid screening, with different panels depending on the substances tested.

-Caution: a negative self-test never constitutes permission to drive.
-The only driving completely safe and compliant remains the absence of consumption of substances that can impair alertness.
+Caution: a negative self-test never authorizes driving.
+The only valid driving Completely safe and compliant means no consumption of substances that could impair alertness.

 Need a reliable test for prevention or self-monitoring?

-AMA Prevention supports individuals, businesses, communities, pharmacies, and healthcare professionals and event organizers with reliable, CE-certified screening solutions adapted to field use.
+AMA Prévention supports individuals, businesses, communities, pharmacies, healthcare professionals and event organizers with reliable, CE-certified screening solutions adapted for field use.

 Frequently asked questions about diverted medications and screening